CURES Act Interoperability Rules

 - Most pathologists do not have to change the way they report.
-Pathologists can continue to report finalized reports from the laboratory information systems (LIS) to ordering systems—with reasonable turnaround time.
-There is no need to change or add data elements for this rule.
+Continue to report finalized reports from the LIS to ordering systems—with reasonable turnaround time.
+No need to change or add data elements for this rule.

 - The rules do not specify that pathologists must take phone calls from patients.
 It is the pathologists’ professional discretion on handling patient calls; for the most part, these calls cannot be billed within current payment policy.

 - The rules, which started to go into effect April 5, 2021, initially had a restricted definition of Electronic Health Information (EHI).
 However, after October 6, 2022, all EHI are subject to these rules.
 However, this does not substantially change any expectations for pathologists.
 The rules do not require a specific functionality or standard.
 Penalties for clinicians will not go into effect until there is further rule-making.
 Lack of penalties gives organizations time to implement workable protocols.

 So patients have easier access to their own health information.